Kodkollektivet/documents/meetings/extraordinary_big-meeting_2018.md

 -------------------------------------------------------------------------------------------

 # §3 Election of board positions
-The Board is the leadership of the association's activities in accordance with the purpose, see §1.3, during the fiscal year.
+The Board is the leadership of the association.
 The Board consists at least of the following members:

 ## §3.1 President
+TODO

 It is the responsibility of the President to:
 * Represent the association and be the official correspondent in official contexts